 Physics is the study of matter and its motion through space and time in the pursuit of understanding how the world works.
-For years, we have relied on physics to explain observable phenomenon all around us, such as Newton’s laws of gravity and Einstein’s theory of relativity.
+For years, we have relied on this discipline to explain observable phenomena all around us, such as Newton’s laws of gravity and Einstein’s theory of relativity.

-In schools, physics is sometimes referred to as the science subject with a lot of formulas and calculations — while it is true that physics and mathematics are closely related, trying to excel in physics by simply memorising formulas and concepts is an exercise in futility.
-To achieve good grades and grasp the application of physics concepts when it comes to actual problem solving, you first need to establish a strong foundation in the subject.
+In schools, physics is sometimes referred to as the science subject with a lot of formulas and calculations.
+While it is true that physics and mathematics are closely related, trying to excel by simply memorising formulas is an exercise in futility.
+To achieve good grades and successfully solve complex actual problems, you first need to establish a strong foundation in physics.

-Now that we’re clear on that, where do you start?
+Now that we are clear on that, where exactly do you start?

 Improve Your Mathematical Skills